The Night of the Vampire

 ca. 212 Seiten

-Ten people are up against an ancient demon in a murky monastery in Transylvania.
+Ten people are up against an ancient demon in a Transylvanian monastery.
 There are four deaths in the story and love blossoms between the two main characters.

 The monastery of St. Andraszèk in Transylvania

 Moira Summersby, a young, good-looking American theatre director; haunted by weird dreams in which she tries to seduce the demon Rudzio in the form of a strange man.
 She and Alan are attracted towards each other but they must overpower the demon before they finally come together (two discreet love scenes!).

 Alan Longleave, author of the play 'Dracula'; comes from London; slim with uniform features, falls in love with Moira instantly; a couple of years older than her; member of the Knights Templar order which is committed to fighting non-human evil forces; finally overpowers the demon Rudzio.

 Michael Brodery, American Broadway producer; handsome, charming man of about fifty; smoker; maintains a very good, cordial relationship with Moira; had a secret affair with Susan (no love scenes!) and is deeply affected by her death.

 Marilyn Cartwright, Moira's assistant; British national; in her early thirties, lean and tall; wears a ponytail; hates cigarette smoke; admires Moira and wants to be and look like her; accuses Henry of murdering Susan and gets slapped for it; it ultimately turns out that Marilyn was in love with Susan and had stabbed Henry in her desperation; her sense of guilt finally drives her to suicide (jumps off the wall!).